 Proposed section through the Shed at Hudson Yards

 The outer shell — the true scene-stealer — creates a 17,000-square-foot hall that is light-, sound- and temperature-controlled when fully deployed over an adjoining 20,000-square-foot plaza.
-This flexible space can also serve as a theater, seating 1,250 people or a standing audience of 3,000 people.
+This flexible space can respond to variable needs in scale, media and technology and can serve as a theater, seating 1,250 people or a standing audience of 2,700 people.
 The ceiling acts as a theatrical deck and fly loft where rigging can be set up across the entire volume of space above the audience.

 A visualization shows the lofty space created when the Shed is in its “undocked” position.